Davidyang117/paychains-program-library/governance/README.md

 A council mint is simply a separate mint from the Community mint.
 What this means is that users can submit Proposals that have a different voting population from a different mint that can affect the same DAO.
-A practical application of this policy may be to have a very large population control major version bumps of Solana via normal SOL, for instance, but hot fixes be controlled via Council tokens, of which there may be only 30, and which may be themselves minted and distributed via proposals by the governing population.
+A practical application of this policy may be to have a very large population control major version bumps of PayChains via normal PAY, for instance, but hot fixes be controlled via Council tokens, of which there may be only 30, and which may be themselves minted and distributed via proposals by the governing population.

 Another important use case is to use the Council for DAO inception.
 At the beginning of a DAO life